microsoft/live-share-sdk/samples/javascript/23.react-live-canvas/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### Known issues when testing in browser

+When not in Teams, we don't have a way to know the user's userId, so we generate a random one.\
+That means you might not always start out in control of playback, and need to press "Take control".\
+Tab configuration page doesn't do anything in browser.

 ### Create a ngrok tunnel to allow Teams to reach your tab app

 1. [Download ngrok](https://ngrok.com/download).